Jump to a specific section below if you already know what AR15 accessories you’re looking for:

 AR-15s are almost always sold with a bird cage.
 This has been common practice for the better part of a century.
 We won’t go into great depth on muzzle devices but basically for any upgrade in this area you essentially need to decide between a muzzle brake or a compensator.
 For anything extra, such as compatibility with a suppressor, you’ll have to plan accordingly and buy the correct muzzle device to make that into reality.
 To better understand the differences between muzzle brake vs compensator vs flash hider check out our previous blog where we covered that.

 Don’t think that slings are only for you to transition to a sidearm.
 Let’s say you need to pause to pick up your child or to climb over something, it is much easier to do so with a sling.
 In terms of the most comfortable sling for your money is going to be the Ferro Slingster as it utilizes a wide and thick pad.
 For about the same amount of money, you can also opt for the T.Rex Sling if you want something that is still comfortable and more lightweight.

 Upgrade Your AR-15

-If you custom-build an AR-15 using an 80% lower, the ability to pick exact parts is crucial.
+If you custom-build an AR-15 using 80% lower receivers, the ability to pick exact parts is crucial.
 With AR-15 attachments, you have the opportunity to customize your rifle to your liking.
 Upgrading your AR-15 is important as it helps shooters get more familiar with their weapon platform and each individual’s particular uses and needs.
 That is why we love the AR-15.
 It is versatile and user-friendly.
 Build yours today with 80% Arms and let our legendary customer service team if you need any help along the way.